 Basis of accounting determines when transactions are recorded in the financial records and reported on the basic financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
-Proprietary and fiduciary funds also use the accrual basis of accounting.
-Governmental funds use the modified accrual basis of accounting.
-Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred inflows/outflows of resources, and in the presentation of expenses versus expenditures.
+Fiduciary funds also use the accrual basis of accounting.
+Governmental funds use the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred inflows/outflows of resources, and in the presentation of expenses versus expenditures.